openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Option 1: The Setup Wizard
 --------------------------

+After installing a new version of AndroidAPS, the **Setup Wizard** will start automatically.
+This will also occur during in place upgrades.
+If you already have exported your settings from a previous installation you can exit the Setup Wizard and import your old settings.
+For new installations proceed below.

 Via the **AAPS Setup Wizard (2)** located at the top right-hand corner **three-dot menu (1)** and proceeding through the wizard menus until you arrive at the **Pump** screen.
 Then select the **Omnipod radio button (3)** .

     |Enable_Omnipod_Driver_1|  |Enable_Omnipod_Driver_2|

-On the same screen, below the pump selection, the **Omnipod Driver Settings** are displayed.
-Select your RileyLink by scanning for all available Bluetooth devices and selecting your RileyLink from the list.
+On the same screen, below the pump selection, the **Omnipod Driver Settings** are displayed, under the **RileyLink Configuration** add your RileyLink device by pressing the **Not Set** text.

+On the **RileyLink Selection** screen press the **Scan** button and select your RileyLink by scanning for all available Bluetooth devices and selecting your RileyLink from the list.
 When properly selected you are returned to the pump driver selection screen displaying the Omnipod driver settings showing your selected RileyLink with the MAC address listed.

-Press the **Next** button to proceed with the rest of the **Setup Wizard.**
+Press the **Next** button to proceed with the rest of the **Setup Wizard.**  It can take up to one minute for the selected RileyLink to initialize and the **Next** button to become active.

 Detailed steps on how to setup your pod communication device are listed below in the `RileyLink Setup Section <#rileylink-setup>`__.